Practical guide for Indian buyers and sellers

 What should I do if I get scammed in an online transaction?

-How does escrow make online transactions safer?
+How does payment protection make online transactions safer?

 What is a safe transaction amount for direct payment?